fnproject/ext-statsapi/examples/operators-clustered/README.md

 If you have not already done so you need to build a custom Fn server docker image containing the statistics API extension.
 This is described in  [How to build a custom Fn server docker image](../operators/README.md).
-For convenience the same instructions are repeated below.
+For convenience the same instructions are repeated below:

 ```sh
 cd $GOPATH/src/github.com/fnproject/ext-statsapi/examples/operators
 fn build-server -t imageuser/imagename
 ```
+If you intend to deploy the image to a docker image repository you will need to change `imageuser` to something suitable such as your repository username.
+If you are not planning to do this you can leave it unchanged.

 ## Run a cluster of two custom Fn images and Prometheus using Docker Compose

 The quickest way to start a cluster of custom Fn servers and Prometheus is to use Docker Compose.